EverettYou/everettyou.github.io/teaching/PHYS152A/chatGPT.md

 hide: true
 ---

+**Do use ChatGPT to**:

+- Summarize existing papers.
+Use handy tricks like “Give me 5 bullet points with a 300 word maximum” to get swift responses.
+- Create a paper outline
+- Rephrase and fix grammar.
+Plus, you can ask for explanations.
+- Write code

+**Don’t use ChatGPT to**:

+- To find references or papers.
+ChatGPT is notorious for making up references, including author names, titles, and years of publication.
+You can even accuse it of doing so, and it happily fesses up.
+- Learn new information.
+Use summaries as guidelines or pointers to prioritize.
+Not checking ChatGPT’s responses means potentially trusting its hallucinations.
+- Write your finished text for you.
+- Math, maybe.
+This was a more serious issue at the launch of ChatGPT, but has potentially since been resolved with recent updates.

 Here is an example:

 **User**: Give me 10 titles for a condensed matter physics course final paper.